yosemitebandit/vebsite/om2/content/projects/vera-trellis/index.md

 easier to cut and no tensioners needed.
 It's rated for 48lbs.

-I aimed for studs at first but kept missing them.. thankfully the bolts felt quite sturdy in just the siding.
-So eventually I just followed the pattern I wanted and didn't keep to 16" OC.

 {{ gallery(
   assets=[
     "projects/vera-trellis/pattern.jpg",
     "projects/vera-trellis/eyebolts.jpg",
+  ])
+}}

+I predrilled and aimed for studs at first, but I kept missing them.. thankfully the bolts felt quite sturdy when they were just in the siding.
+So eventually I just followed the pattern I wanted and didn't keep to 16" OC.
+I predrilled, then used a mallet to try to engage the bolt's teeth in the spongy siding, then tried to start each bolt by hand.
+I used an allen key chucked up in a drill to tighten everything down.

+{{ gallery(
+  assets=[
     "projects/vera-trellis/drill.jpg",
     "projects/vera-trellis/bolted.jpg",
     "projects/vera-trellis/diamonds.jpg",
     "projects/vera-trellis/complete.jpg",
   ])
 }}

+With the fishing wire I made a diamond pattern to fit either side of the window.
+Each diamond is 16" x 30".

 We'll check back next year to see how it does!